yessine-rebhi/var-guard/README.md

 generateEnvExample();
 ```

 This command will scan your codebase for any references to `process.env.VARIABLE_NAME`, then generate a `.env.example` file in the root of your project.
 This file will include all the required environment variables, allowing you to easily share it with your team or for use in CI/CD pipelines.
+It also checks for static environment variables and raises a policy violation if any are found.

 ---